irdvo/gpxlib/README.md

 ## Tests

-In the directory gpxlib/test there is test program (gpxtest).
+In the directory gpxlib/test there is a test program (gpxtest).

 ## Examples